BitGo/api-ts/README.md

 ![Build Status](https://github.com/BitGo/api-ts/actions/workflows/ci.yml/badge.svg?branch=master)

-**Disclaimer: This project is currently in an alpha state.
+**Disclaimer: This project is currently in beta state.
 Documentation is actively being worked on.**

 A collection of packages for defining and using type-checked apis with TypeScript.